gcapes/git-course/03-history.md

   git checkout -b new_branch_name

 HEAD is now at 21cfbde...
-Initial structure and headings for the journal paper
+Add title and authors
 ~~~

 This strange concept of the 'detached HEAD' is covered in the next section ...